rackerlabs/rackspace-how-to/content/cloud-servers/ftp-vs-sftp.md

 SFTP.
 The groups and permissions that are associated with your users also determine their ability to manage files.

-FTP requires you to install an FTP server (if you use FTP, we recommend vsftpd), open port 21, and create and maintain separate users and permissions for accessing files and directories.
+FTP requires you to install an FTP server (such as very secure File Transfer Protocol (FTP) daemon (vsftpd)), open port 21, and create and maintain separate users and permissions for accessing files and directories.

 However, FTP has the following advantages over SFTP: